luisfmsonegrao/internet_search_assistant/README.md

   - Finally:
     - the assistant saves the new interaction to memory
     - the assistant returns the answer
+  - A GUI is provided to facilitate the interaction of users with the assistant.
+The GUI also allows users to provide feedback per answer through "thumps-up" and "thumbs-down" buttons, although this feedback is not yet stored or processed.

   **Note**: In every step, the assistant logs its current state to a database that can be queried by the user to check the assistant's current state.